information

 Information

-The strategic programs in the Climate Investment Plan will be developed on different schedules.
+The Strategic Programs in the Portland Clean Energy Community Benefits Fund (PCEF) Climate Investment Plan will be developed on different schedules.
 Learn more about these programs, including eligibility, allocations, timelines, and who to contact for more information.

 SP 1: Clean energy in regulated multifamily affordable housing